John Benitez: Career

 In 1983, an executive from Warner Bros.
 Records introduced Benitez to Madonna at the Funhouse.
 At the time she had released one single, "Everybody" (1982), which he played at the club.
 They became friends and Madonna asked Benitez to remix her 1983 debut album Madonna; soon after a romance ensued.
 Benitez remixed her singles "Burning Up", "Borderline", and "Lucky Star".
 He also produced "Holiday", which was her first international top ten hit song.
 "While I was launching her career, I was launching my career as a producer," he said.
 Benitez continued to deejay at the Funhouse while producing and remixing for other artists.
 In 1984, Benitez remixed Madonna's hit song "Like a Virgin" and landed a producing deal with EMI America Records.
 In May 1985, Steve Rubell and Ian Schrager opened the Palladium in New York City.
 They asked Benitez to play at the grand opening and be a resident deejay at the club.
 After Benitez's production of Madonna's song "Crazy for You" went No. 1 the same week, Rubell decided that Benitez has become "more of a commercial-record producer than a cutting-edge spinner" and decided to replace him.

-Benitez remixed songs for various artists, including for Paul McCartney, Michael Jackson, Billy Joel, David Bowie, Sting, Talking Heads, Deniece Williams, Elvis Costello, Fleetwood Mac, the Pointer Sisters, and ZZ Top.
+Benitez remixed songs for various artists, including for Paul McCartney, Michael Jackson, Billy Joel, David Bowie, Sting, Talking Heads, Deniece Williams, Elvis Costello, Irene Cara, Fleetwood Mac, the Pointer Sisters, Maria Vidal, Michael Sembello and ZZ Top.
 At the peak of his success, Dave Rimmer of Smash Hits called him "a veritable Bishop of the Beat, Deacon of the Drum Machine and...High Priest of the Handclap".

 In 1985, Benitez signed a production deal with Warner Bros.
 Records.
 When Warner Bros. asked Benitez to produce a non-rap song for the Krush Groove soundtrack, he suggested Debbie Harry, who was resurrecting her career.
 They composed the song "Feel the Spin" (1985) together.
 Benitez produced Whitney Houston's top ten hit "Love Will Save the Day" from her 1987 sophomore album Whitney.
-Benitez was the musical producer for the film The Principal (1987) and produced the theme for Mel Brooke's film Spaceballs (1987).
+Benitez was the musical producer for the film The Principal (1987) and produced the theme for Mel Brooks's film Spaceballs (1987).